Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 * SPA in production mode: ./single-page-app/.env.production
 * GraphiQL in development mode: ./graphql-server/.env.development
 * GraphiQL in production mode: ./graphql-server/.env.production

+Note: by default, SQLite3 would be used for the data storage.
+If you want to use other storage types, then you can reuse part of two example files, which illustrate the configuration of all supported storage types with docker setup, namely `./config/data_models_storage_config_example.json` and `./docker-compose-dev-example.yml`.

 ### Generate code for graphql-server:
 ```